OrderlyNetwork/oft-token/README.md

 ### Initializatino

-Before running the task to initialize the contracts, you must have to deployed all the four contracts (`OrderSafe, OrderSafeRelayer` on Vault side, `OrderBox, OrderBoxRelayer` on Ledger side) on the corresponding networks to generate the corresponding addresses.
+Before running the task to initialize the contracts, you **must have deploy** all the four contracts (`OrderSafe, OrderSafeRelayer` on Vault side, `OrderBox, OrderBoxRelayer` on Ledger side) on the corresponding networks to generate the corresponding addresses.

 ```

 npx hardhat order:init --env dev --network arbitrumsepolia --contract OrderSafeRelayer
 npx hardhat order:init --env dev --network arbitrumsepolia --contract OrderSafe

 npx hardhat order:init --env dev --network orderlysepolia --contract OrderBoxRelayer
 npx hardhat order:init --env dev --network orderlysepolia --contract OrderBox

 ```

 This `init` task will set correponding addresses on the contracts to enable the **TRUSTED** cross-chain message relay.